partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 ### Step Two: Displaying your HLS Stream
 1. If you lost your egress url from the `amplify livestream` setup then you can run `amplify livestream get-info` again to get the MediaStore url.
 It should look something like this: `url`
 1. Navigate to UnicornTrivia/ViewController.swift in Xcode.
-Then, insert where you find the text `INSERT_URL_HERE`
+Then insert the url where you find the text `INSERT_URL_HERE`

 ## Step Three: Update the backend
 1. Open the [AppSync Console](https://console.aws.amazon.com/appsync/home) and navigate to your AppSync endpoint.